Before you start you should do a few basic tasks in following steps:

 - PISP in the Payments APIs

-OAuth 2.0 protocol defines two client types, based on their ability to authenticate securely with the authorization server (i.e., ability to maintain the confidentiality of their client credentials) in Section 2.1.
+OAuth 2.0 protocol defines two client types (Confidential and Public), based on their ability to authenticate securely with the authorization server (i.e., ability to maintain the confidentiality of their client credentials) in Section 2.1.
 Client Types.
 Please choose option which best suites your application architecture.

 Promote application to Live

-To promote your application to Live environment navigate to the Dashboard/Applications page and start editing of your application.
+To promote your application to Live environment enter the Dashboard/Applications page and start with editing your application.
 In API Management tab you can request to change Sandbox plan to Production (Live) plan.

 Two-Way SSL (Mutual Authentication)